Hydra (moon): Rotation

 Hydra is not tidally locked and rotates chaotically; its rotational period and axial tilt vary quickly over astronomical timescales, to the point that its rotational axis regularly flips over.
-Hydra's chaotic tumbling is largely caused by the varying gravitational influences of Pluto and Charon as they orbit around their barycenter.
+Hydra's chaotic tumbling, or rotation is largely caused by the varying gravitational influences of Pluto and Charon as they orbit around their barycenter.
 Hydra's chaotic tumbling is also strengthened by its irregular shape, which creates torques that act on the object.
 At the time of the New Horizons flyby of Pluto and its moons, Hydra's rotation period was approximately 10 hours and its rotational axis was tilted about 110 degrees to its orbit — it was rotating sideways at the time of the New Horizons flyby.

 Hydra rotates relatively quickly compared to the rest of Pluto's moons, which all have rotation periods greater than one day.
 This rapid rotation of Hydra is common among the rotation periods of most Kuiper belt objects.
 Hydra's surface material could get ejected due to centrifugal forces if it were rotating at a faster rate.